 For more information click here

-Bicycle Loan Program - no longer in operation!
+Bicycle Loan Program - sorry, this program is no longer in operation!

 The International Committee has several bicycles available for a short term loan (for a minimal cost) to any International Visitor to WHOI.
 The Bicycle loan program runs from April 15 to November 1 and operates on a first come, first served basis.
 The maximum length of a bicycle loan is 3 months, after which the bicycle must be returned.